CaKrome/blog/content/posts/debian-template-proxmox.md

 ### Future work

+- Customize the cloud-init config beyond the options provided by Proxmox web interface.
 - Consolidate the steps in this post into a script.
-- Investigate how to boot with UEFI.
-- Customize the cloud-init config beyond the options provided by Proxmox web interface.